 MATTHEW SZTUMPF: At that point, Madness owned their back catalogue, so I went to Virgin and got an advance of quarter of a million pounds from the MD, Simon Draper.
 Then I went back to Stiff and said, ‘OK, I’ll give you quarter of a million pounds if you give us the back catalogue’ which they did to settle out of court.
 We licensed it to Virgin for 12 years.

 DAVE ROBINSON: I was quite happy to go along with it – they did very well.

-LEE: So We left Stiff, signed to Virgin, and went from this little company to a big conglomerate.
+LEE: So we left Stiff and went wobbling off like a three-legged horse, aimlessly thinking, ‘What are we gonna do now?’
+In the end we signed to Virgin, going from this little company to a big conglomerate.

 DAVE ROBINSON: It might have been different had Mike been around as he was always a strong influence, but it got a little out of hand.
 Unfortunately, like a divorce, their lawyer got involved and we both got a little upset with each other and inevitably in those circumstances you don’t perhaps make the right long term choice.
 As it was, both parties decided, ‘Sod it.’
 So that was that.

 MAY: The band form their own record label, Zarjazz, with Virgin.

 MATTHEW SZTUMPF: We said to Virgin, ‘We want our own label.’
 Ian ‘Dad’ Horne became the in-house engineer and did all the recordings.
 They were all enthusiastic but Carl was particularly excited about it.